-(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure Bones of the foot).
-Less commonly, foot problems reflect a systemic... read more .)
+(See also Overview of Foot and Ankle Disorders Overview of Foot and Ankle Disorders Most foot problems result from anatomic disorders or abnormal function of articular or extra-articular structures (see figure ).
+Less commonly, foot problems reflect a systemic disorder (see... read more .)

 Metatarsophalangeal joint pain is a common cause of metatarsalgia Metatarsalgia Metatarsalgia is a general term for pain in the area of the metatarsophalangeal joints.
 (See also Overview of Foot and Ankle Disorders.)
-Most common causes include Freiberg disease Interdigital... read more .
+Most common causes include Freiberg disease Metatarsal... read more .
 Metatarsophalangeal joint pain most commonly results from misalignment of the joint surfaces with altered foot biomechanics, causing joint subluxations, flexor plate tears, capsular impingement, and joint cartilage destruction (osteoarthrosis).
-Misaligned joints may cause synovial impingement, with minimal if any heat and swelling (osteoarthritic synovitis).
+Misaligned joints may cause synovial impingement, with minimal if any warmth and swelling (osteoarthritic synovitis).

-Metatarsophalangeal joint pain can usually be differentiated from neuralgia or neuroma of the interdigital nerves by the absence of burning, numbness, tingling, and interspace pain, but these symptoms may result from joint inflammation; if so, palpation can help with differentiation.
+Metatarsophalangeal joint pain can usually be differentiated from interdigital neuroma Interdigital Neuroma Interdigital (Morton) neuroma is a benign perineural fibrosis of a plantar digital nerve that can cause pain, which may be nonspecific, burning, or lancinating, or a foreign body sensation.... read more by the absence of burning, numbness, tingling, and interspace pain, but these symptoms may result from joint inflammation; if so, palpation can help with differentiation.

 Surgery may be needed if conservative therapies are ineffective.

 Metatarsophalangeal joint pain most often results from misalignment of joint surfaces, causing synovial impingement with only minimal warmth and swelling, but may be the initial manifestation of rheumatoid arthritis.